MicrosoftDocs/power-platform/power-platform/alm/delegated-deployments-setup.md

 ### How can makers access deployed objects within target environments?

 Sharing during deployment is a native capability of delegated deployments with service principals.
-It avoids Admins needing to manually assign security roles and share deployed apps, flows, Copilots, and so on, within the Power Platform admin center.
-Instead, Admins only need to approve the deployment request and sharing is carried out automatically by the system.
+It avoids admins needing to manually assign security roles and share deployed apps, flows, Copilots, and so on, within the Power Platform admin center.
+Instead, admins only need to approve the deployment request and sharing is carried out automatically by the system.

 ### Which object types can be shared during deployment?

 Currently, security roles, canvas apps, and cloud flows are supported.
-Copilot sharing may also be available depending on your region.
+Copilot sharing might also be available depending on your region.

 ### Which permissions are assigned for canvas apps and flows?

 Pipelines assigns the minimum privileges required to run apps and flows.
 If higher privileges are desired, pipelines can be extended.
-It's recommended to enable the 'Block unmanaged customizations' feature when assigning higher permissions.
+We recommend you enable the 'Block unmanaged customizations' feature when assigning higher permissions.

 ### Can makers share with individual users?

 Not currently.
-It's recommended to manage individual user access via security groups after the first deployment of the object.
+We recommend managing individual user access via security groups after the first deployment of the object.

 ### I'm getting an error _The deployment stage isn't an owner of the service principal (&lt;AppId&gt;).
 Only owners of the service principal may use it for delegated deployments._